FNNDSC/CHRIS_docs/apiprofiles/cube/uploadedfile.md

 # User uploaded file

-API resource representing a file uploaded by a user to the ChRIS system.
+API resource representing a file uploaded by a ChRIS user to the ChRIS system.

 ## Semantic descriptors